Corpay (CPAY)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Corpay’s decent 13% annual EPS growth over the last five years aligns with its revenue performance.
+Corpay’s solid 14% annual EPS growth over the last five years aligns with its revenue performance.
 This tells us it maintained its per-share profitability as it expanded.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-Diving into Corpay’s quality of earnings can give us a better understanding of its performance.
-A two-year view shows that Corpay has repurchased its stock, shrinking its share count by 4.7%.
+Diving into the nuances of Corpay’s earnings can give us a better understanding of its performance.
+A two-year view shows that Corpay has repurchased its stock, shrinking its share count by 4.6%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

 9. Return on Equity